-When you meet Dr. Endrijonas, you are struck by her enthusiasm work from the first day, and she hasn't slowed down at all.
-Not only has she toured the campus and met with faculty. staff and students, she has made trips to the CEC and the Rosemead Center.
+When you meet Dr. Endrijonas, you are struck by her enthusiasm for the job.
+She was anxious to get to work from the first day, and she hasn't slowed down at all.
+Not only has she toured the campus and met with faculty, staff and students, she has made trips to the CEC and the Rosemead Center.
 She wants people on campus to feel free to come in and talk to her.
 She will be setting up monthly office hours when staff and students can walk in and visit.
-You can check her website for her hours. https://pasadena.edu/about/president/index.php.